 The Iron Horse Cafe, Willie's Distillery, and Bridger Brewing all took home trophies for the Best of the Big Sky Competition.

-Some of the items with the highest bids during the live auction included a quick finish by artist Todd Connor titled The Protector, another quick finish titled The Path to Peaceful Waters by Troy Collins, and Tom Gilleon’s quick finish titled Badger Lodge.
+Some of the items with the highest bids during the live auction included quick finishes by artist Todd Connor titled The Protector for $27,000, a piece by Troy Collins that sold for $22,000 entitled A Path to Peaceful Water, and Tom Gilleon's quick finish titled Badger Lodge for $20,000.